ostash-group/BGCViz/docs/Input_files_options.md

 3. Second part is the most valuable one - coordinates.
 4. Third part is a locus name, or other sequence identifier.

 **Please be sure that any other data from Gene_name column is deleted.
-The data itself is divided by double underscores (should be made manually) iny three clean parts.
+The data itself is divided by double underscores (should be made manually) into three clean parts.
 Please delete all other data in Gene_name column (product names or gene names), if any**

 # ARTS
 There are two uploads for the ARTS data.
 And only two files are provided the data will be included in the analysis.
 Firstly, download the ARTS results (all results).